toran-sh/www/docs/mongodb-setup.md

-# MongoDB Setup for Toran API Gateway
+# MongoDB Setup for toran.dev API Accelerator & Debugger

-This document outlines the MongoDB database schema, indexes, and setup instructions for the Toran API Gateway system.
+This document outlines the MongoDB database schema, indexes, and setup instructions for the toran.dev API Accelerator & Debugger system.

 ## Database Overview

-Toran uses MongoDB to store gateway configurations, routes, and request/response logs.
+toran.dev uses MongoDB to store gateway configurations, routes, and request/response logs.
 The database consists of three main collections:

 1. **gateways** - Gateway configurations and settings
 2. **routes** - Route definitions with mutations and caching rules